jama5262/AndroidAnimation/README.md

 animation.start()
 ```

-You can also passing in multiple targets for different property animations.
+You can also pass in multiple targets for different property animations.
 Doing this will make all the targeted views to play together.

 ```kotlin
 val animation = androidAnimation {